-The concept of negative working capital on a company's balance sheet might seem like a strange one but it's something you are going to encounter as an investor many, many times over your lifetime, especially when analyzing certain sectors and industries.
-It does not necessarily indicate a problem with the company, in some cases, be a good thing.
-But I'm getting ahead of myself.
-Let's back up and cover the basics.
+The concept of negative working capital on a company's balance sheet might seem strange, but it's something you run into many times as an investor, especially when analyzing certain sectors and industries.
+Negative working capital does not necessarily indicate a problem with the company and, in some cases, can actually be a good thing.
+Here's how it works.

-In a lot of cases, people assume negative working capital spells disaster.
-After all, if you can't cover your bills, you may have to seek the protection of the bankruptcy court because your creditors are going to start pursuing you.
-When done by design, though, negative working capital can be a way to expand a business on other people's money.
+It's easy to assume that negative working capital spells disaster.
+After all, if your company doesn't have enough assets to cover its bills, you may have to seek the protection of the bankruptcy court because your creditors are going to start pursuing you.
+When done by design, though, negative working capital can be a way to expand a business by leveraging other peoples' money.

-Specifically, negative working capital most often arises when a business generates cash so quickly that it can sell a product to the customer before it has had to pay its bill to the vendor.
-In the meantime, it is effectively using the vendor's money to grow.
+Negative working capital most often arises when a business generates cash very quickly because it can sell products to its customers before it has to pay the bills to its vendors for the original goods or raw materials.
+In this way, the company is effectively using the vendor's money to grow.

-Examples of negative working capital abound in the retail sector.
-Let's examine one scenario involving Walmart.
-Let's say Walmart orders the 500,000 copies of a DVD, and is supposed to pay a movie studio within 30 days.
-What if by the sixth or seventh day, Walmart has already put the DVDs on the shelves of its stores across the country?
-By the twentieth day, they may have sold all of the DVDs.
+Examples of negative working capital are common in the retail sector.
+For example, say that Walmart orders 500,000 copies of a DVD and is supposed to pay a movie studio within 30 days.
+By the sixth or seventh day, Walmart has already put the DVDs on the shelves of its stores across the country, and by the 20th day, the company may have sold all of the DVDs.

-In the end, Walmart receives the DVDs, ships them to its stores, and sells them to the customer (making a profit in the process), all before they have paid the studio!

-If Walmart can continue to do this with all of its suppliers, it doesn't really need to have enough cash on hand to pay all of its accounts payable because fresh, new cash is constantly being generated at levels sufficient to cover whatever bills might be due that day.
-As long as the transactions are timed right, the company can pay each bill as it comes due, maximizing their efficiency.
+In this case, Walmart received the DVDs, shipped them to its stores, and sold them to the customer (making a profit in the process), all before the company has paid the studio.
+If Walmart can continue to do this with all of its suppliers, it doesn't really need to have enough cash on hand to pay all of its accounts payable because new cash is constantly being generated at levels sufficient to cover whatever bills might be due that day.
+As long as the transactions are timed right, the company can pay each bill as it comes due, maximizing its efficiency.

-You are much more likely to encounter a company with negative working capital on its balance sheet when dealing with cash-only businesses that enjoy high turnovers.
-These businesses don't finance customer purchases and are constantly ringing up a lot of sales.
+You're much more likely to encounter a company with negative working capital on its balance sheet when dealing with cash-only businesses that enjoy healthy sales with high inventory turnover.
+These businesses don't typically finance customer purchases and have a constantly high volume of customer sales.
 These might include:

 - Grocery stores